Matuco19/Commify/docs/commify-milestones.md

 Here only the main milestones of some versions will be mentioned, from the latest to the oldest version `(dates in MM/DD/YYYY order)`.

+## V1.9 <sup>07/01/2025</sup>

+### 🛠️ Refactor

+In version 1.9, Commify underwent a significant refactor to improve code quality and maintainability.
+This included restructuring the codebase, optimizing imports, and enhancing the overall architecture.

+---

+### ♊ Gemini Provider

+The Gemini provider was added in version 1.9, allowing users to utilize Gemini's capabilities within Commify.
+This provider is designed to be user-friendly and efficient, making it easier for developers to integrate Gemini into their workflows.

+### 🧪 Improve Execution Time

+In version 1.9, the execution time of Commify was improved by optimizing the code and reducing unnecessary delays and optmizing the codebase.
+This enhancement ensures that users can run Commify more efficiently, leading to faster results and a smoother experience.

+### 🔐 Added Basic Security Methods

+In version 1.9, the api-key management system has improved to support basic security methods.

+---

 ## V1.7 <sup>02/04/2025</sup>

 ### 💨 Speed Up